fifikim/books-cli/README.md

 That meant that I had a lot of research to do!
 Since I'm self-taught in Python, this project required quite a few aspects that I'd never encountered in this language.

-I wanted to avoid relying on using libraries, apart from built-in tools and those explicitly permitted in the instructions (to parse JSON & send API requests).
+I wanted to avoid relying on using libraries, apart from built-in modules and those explicitly permitted in the instructions (to parse JSON & send API requests).

 Before I got started, I spent half a day researching approaches to building Python CLI's.
 Many examples I found relied heavily on dependencies, until I found a blog about building a simple command line weather forecaster.
 I built <a href='github.com/fifikim/weather-cli'>this weather app</a> to get a sense of my process and then went to work on this Books CLI.